mattiasinokuchi/justin-scherer-svelte-todo/README.md

 # svelte app

-This is a eample from the book Hands-On JavaScript High Performance by Justin Scherer
+This is an example from the book Hands-On JavaScript High Performance by Justin Scherer